Best CRM Software for Small Business 2026: From Pain Point to Perfect Fit

 4. Brevo (formerly Sendinblue) — Best for Email-First Businesses

-Brevo combines CRM with email marketing at prices that undercut competitors significantly.
-The email marketing component is best-in-class for the price — unlimited contacts on all paid plans, automation workflows, A/B testing, and SMS marketing.
-The CRM itself is basic but functional.
-If email marketing is your primary customer communication channel, Brevo is the smartest choice.
+Brevo really shines by combining CRM with email marketing at prices that significantly undercut most competitors.
+The email marketing side of things?
+It’s genuinely best-in-class for the price — you get unlimited contacts on all paid plans, automation workflows, A/B testing, and even SMS marketing.
+Now, the CRM itself is basic, but it’s totally functional.
+If email marketing is your main way to talk to customers, then Brevo is, without a doubt, the smartest choice you can make.

 Best for: E-commerce, content businesses, and newsletter-driven operations.